 Read on to learn more about latex mattresses.
 Please visit our mattress reviews and comparison tool and learn about the latex mattresses with the highest customer satisfaction rates, or scroll down to check out our detailed consumer guide.

 Types of Latex Mattresses

 Synthetic latex (or SBR latex), on the other hand, is derived from various petrochemicals.
 The latex found in most mattresses today is a blend of NR and SBR latex types.
-In addition, some mattresses do not contain any chemicals or other manmade components; these models may be classified as 100% organic by the U.S. Department of Agriculture (USDA).
-A similar label, 100% natural, is awarded to latex mattresses with trace amounts of synthetic materials.
-Typically, organic and natural latex mattresses are considerably more expensive than blended and synthetic latex mattresses.
+SBR latex is produced using either Talalay or Dunlop processes as well.
+Typically, natural latex mattresses are considerably more expensive than blended and synthetic latex mattresses.

 The table below features a detailed breakdown of the four primary latex types.

 Type of Latex